teamschoolthing/machalang/README.md

 # machaLang

-The best programming language in the world.
+The ~~most useless~~ best programming language in the world.
+(its not even a programming language, just a JS wrapper but shhhhh)

 Example Code:
 ```java